The First Climate Assessment Surveys: Defining the Baseline to Assess Institutional Progress in Future Years

 In spring 2012, Provost Rafael L. Bras charged a Climate Assessment Task Force (CATF) to develop a survey to help define, measure, and assess Georgia Tech’s progress toward the goals in its strategic plan:

-The CATF was comprised of Georgia Tech faculty, staff, and students and tasked with overseeing a survey development process to assess the present experiences, perceptions, and knowledge of our campus community members with respect to the following issue areas:
+With Vice President of Institute Diversity Archie Ervin serving as chair, The CATF was comprised of Georgia Tech faculty, staff, and students and tasked with overseeing a survey development process to assess the present experiences, perceptions, and knowledge of our campus community members with respect to the following issue areas:

 - A culture of collegiality;